 The Hearing Panel will determine, in its discretion, the conduct of the hearing, including the order of proof and allocation of time for argument and the presentation of evidence.
 The parties must have an opportunity to present documents and testimony, cross-examine witnesses called by another party to testify orally at the hearing, and present argument to the Hearing Panel.
 Relevant hearsay is admissible.
 The Hearing Panel may exclude evidence that is not relevant or that has not been provided in accordance with these Procedural Rules.
 The Hearing Panel may determine what weight to give any evidence.
 The Hearing Panel may consider, but is not bound by, federal or state evidentiary or procedural rules.
 The Chair of the Hearing Panel must administer oaths or affirmations to testifying witnesses.
-CFP Board must obtain a written transcript of the hearing and make it available to the Code and Standards Enforcement Committee and any Appeal Panel upon appeal.
+CFP Board must obtain a written transcript of the hearing and make it available to the Appeals Commission upon appeal.